angelolab/ark-analysis/docs/_rtd/google_drive_usage.md

 Now that your paths are formatted, most `ark-analysis` data-processing functions should work out of the box, as if your `GoogleDrivePath`s were actual local files.
-If you come across an issue using a `GoogleDrivePath` within an `ark-analysis` function, please submit an issue here (TODO: add a link here...).
+If you come across an issue using a `GoogleDrivePath` within an `ark-analysis` function, please submit an issue [here](https://github.com/angelolab/ark-analysis/issues).

 ### Writing Data Out